Service catalog

 More information is available on using Process integrations within your workflow process. -

 Update Record.
-You can alter any workflow process by customizing to ensure smooth automation of business processes as well as streamlining your workflows.
+You can alter any workflow process by customizing it.
+Customization and ensure smooth automation of business processes and streamlined workflows.

 For example, you can update any record field in the workflow, including system fields such as name and/or CC.
 You can select from previously cached entries.